 - Every student observer at NYCSEF is expected to interview a unique set of participants.
 There will be approximately 500 projects at this event, so there is no reason why there should be any overlap.
 If you go with a friend, the two of you must analyze different projects.

 - Type up the responses to your interview questions and submit them to your supervising teacher on Monday, March 2, 2015.
-Be prepared to answer additional questions at your next March meeting.
+Be prepared to discuss your visit at your next meeting.

 Overview: Participation in the New York City Science and Engineering Fair (NYCSEF) is required for all seniors in Science Research.
 The application packet consists of an astounding 30 pages of rules and guidelines and 21 pages of forms.
 The list below provides a link to a local copy of every document available from the NYCSEF website identified by page number.

 - Rules and Guidelines

 - Official Project Abstract